snjvirtual/KMSlider/README.md

 # KMSlider
-Control software for th slider
+Control software for the slider